WELCOME

 The original route was chosen to create a continuous walking route linking ancient routes and sacred sites.

-Showcase the many ancient sites and tracks along the route.
+• Showcase the ancient sites and tracks along the route..

-This site has four parts, watch for updates:
+This site has f parts, watch for updates:

 1. Archive for the original 1998 route, with focus in the route through Wales to Stonehenge.
 The sections are here.